Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 The solution to this problem lies in studying in the books of the *Salaf* to get to know their *‘aqīdah*.
 With this a person acquires a scale with which he can measure the words of those who came after them.
 Because the lesson is not in the name or status of a person, rather the lesson lies in that which agrees with the Qurān and the *Sunnah* according to the understanding of the *Salaf*.
 And what is besides this is misguidance, even if most of the people are gathered upon it.

-Hudhayfah ibn Al-Yamān (رضي‬ الله عنه‬) said:
+Hudhayfah ibn Al-Yamān (رضي الله عنه) said:

 *"Fear Allāh O you readers (of the Qurān)!
 And take the path of those who came before you.
 Because by Allāh, if you remain steadfast upon that, you have verily went ahead with a great advantage.
 But if you leave it (in order to go) right or left, then you have verily went far astray."* (Az-Zuhd war-Raqāiq by Ibn Al-Mubārak)